MinaProtocol/mina/rfcs/0040-rosetta-timelocking.md

 This represent the amounts of tokens in the account (measured in nanomina) after applying the internal_command referenced by that block at that moment.

-- (Approach B) Add a new table `timing_info` to the SQL database with the following schema:
+- Add a new table `timing_info` to the SQL database with the following schema:

 ```
 public_key,